astropy/astropy/docs/coordinates/representations.rst

 * `~astropy.coordinates.CylindricalRepresentation`:
   cylindrical polar coordinates, represented by a cylindrical radius (``rho``), azimuthal angle (``phi``), and height (``z``).

-* `~astropy.coordinates.BaseGeodeticRepresentation`:
+Astropy also offers a `~astropy.coordinates.BaseGeodeticRepresentation` useful to create specific representations on spheroidal bodies.
+This is used internally for the standard Earth ellipsoids used in `~astropy.coordinates.EarthLocation` (`~astropy.coordinates.WGS84GeodeticRepresentation`, `~astropy.coordinates.WGS72GeodeticRepresentation`, and `~astropy.coordinates.GRS80GeodeticRepresentation`), but can also be customized; see :ref:`astropy-coordinates-create-geodetic`.
-  coordinates on a surface of a spheroid (an ellipsoid with equal equatorial radii), represented by a longitude (``lon``) a geodetical latitude (``lat``) and a height (``height``) above the surface.
+All these are coordinates on a surface of a spheroid (an ellipsoid with equal equatorial radii), represented by a longitude (``lon``) a geodetical latitude (``lat``) and a height (``height``) above the surface.
 The geodetical latitude is defined by the angle between the vertical to the surface at a specific point of the spheroid and its projection onto the equatorial plane.
 The latitude is a value ranging from -90 to 90 degrees, the longitude from 0 to 360 degrees.

 ..
 Note::
    For information about using and changing the representation of